ljerachel/COMP2042-CW-hcyjl6/README.md

 BallModel- radius A and radius B - put into one variable radius

 SOLID principles
--single responsibility: Brick - crack class taken out
+- single responsibility: Brick - crack class taken out

 liskov substitution:
--ball and bricks object can be substituted by the inherited classes instances
+- ball and bricks object can be substituted by the inherited classes instances

 DESIGN PRINCIPLES
 singleton:
--Player controller class - player is only instantiated once, the constructor is set to private so the class cannot be instantiated in other claseses, the -player controller object is referenced with getInstance() method
+- Player controller class - player is only instantiated once, the constructor is set to private so the class cannot be instantiated in other claseses, player controller object is referenced with getInstance() method

 Factory:
--brickFactory - to facilitate modifying and additions to the type of bricks -ballFactory - to make it easier to be maintained and modified, especially in the case where there are different types of balls to be added.
+- brickFactory - to facilitate modifying and additions to the type of bricks
+- ballFactory - to make it easier to be maintained and modified, especially in the case where there are different types of balls to be added.

 MVC
--Ball, Brick, Player, Gameboard classes were split into Model, View, Controller
+- Ball, Brick, Player, Gameboard classes were split into Model, View, Controller

 ADDITIONS